turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_CreateDecal(Entity entity) : DecalComponent result  -- attach a DecalComponent to an entity.
 The returned component is associated with the entity and can be manipulated
 - Component_CreateSprite(Entity entity) : Sprite result  -- attach a Sprite to an entity.
 The returned component is associated with the entity and can be manipulated
 - Component_CreateFont(Entity entity) : SpriteFont result  -- attach a SpriteFont to an entity.
 The returned component is associated with the entity and can be manipulated
+- Component_CreateVoxelGrid(Entity entity) : VoxelGrid result  -- attach a VoxelGrid to an entity.
+The returned component is associated with the entity and can be manipulated

 - Component_GetName(Entity entity) : NameComponent? result  -- query the name component of the entity (if exists)
 - Component_GetLayer(Entity entity) : LayerComponent? result  -- query the layer component of the entity (if exists)